Mesothelioma and Veterans

 Like the Army and Navy, the Air Force also relied on many asbestos-based products.
 Cockpits and engines were all lined with asbestos as a fire-retardant insulation.
 Pilots, mechanics and aircrew members like gunners all would have been exposed to asbestos regularly.

 If you served in the Air Force between the 1930s and 1980s, it’s possible you were exposed to asbestos.
 Be sure to monitor yourself for any symptoms of mesothelioma today.
-It takes 20-50 years after your initial exposure to develop this cancer, so you could be at risk.
+It takes 20 to 50 years after your initial exposure to develop this cancer, so you could be at risk.

 Asbestos Use in the Marines